Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 );
 ```

-### Loading Button
+### Loading button

-The `LoadingButton` component, defined in `Components/LoadingButton.js`, extends the MaterialUI `Button` component, so it will be dissabled depending on the `valid` prop, and will display a spinning loading icon on click until the swap transaction is complete.
+The `LoadingButton` component, defined in `Components/LoadingButton.js`, extends the MaterialUI `Button` component, so it will be dissabled depending on the `valid` prop, and displays a spinning loading icon on click until the swap transaction is complete.

 ```javascript=21
 export default function LoadingButton(props) {